hollydavis541/lab-08-back-end/README.md

 Number and name of feature: Feature #1 Database
 Estimate of time needed to complete: 30 minutes
 Start time: 08:15 AM
-Finish time:
+Finish time: 08:45 AM
-Actual time needed to complete:
+Actual time needed to complete: 30 minutes

 Number and name of feature: Feature #2 Server
-Estimate of time needed to complete:
+Estimate of time needed to complete: 60 minutes
-Start time:
+Start time: 08:45 AM
-Finish time:
+Finish time: 10:30 AM
-Actual time needed to complete:
+Actual time needed to complete: 105 minutes

 Number and name of feature: Feature #3 Deploy
 Estimate of time needed to complete: